patrikhuber/eos/share/readme.txt

 	model, if the points exist here.

 - reference_annotated.obj:
-	Visualisation of the landmark points defined in the ibug2did.txt mapping file.
+	Visualisation of the landmark points defined in the ibug_to_sfm.txt mapping file.
 	* Red: Annotated ibug points that are defined on the reference shape.
 	* Green: Contour vertices from the file model_contours.json.
-	The file ibug2did.txt contains a few more mappings of landmarks that are not present in the reference, for example the middle-inner eyebrow points - they are not visualised.
+	The file ibug_to_sfm.txt contains a few more mappings of landmarks that are not present in the reference, for example the middle-inner eyebrow points - they are not visualised.

 - reference_symmetry.txt: